datrix83864/powerschool-object-reports/Transcript/template/README.md

 ## Current Schedule Chaos

 Looking at the current schedule section will show a lot of things happening.
 In short this is taking into account all the variations that are possible between the three schools.

+## Header setup

+This looks if a student is currently in a school that isn't the Graduated Students school, those in graduated students school get the district office information instead of school specific.

+## Current limitation

+Students moved to graduated students school do not have their rank saved.
+This is a PowerSchool limitation and is being investigated for a solution by our staff.